adecco-app20/automation-challenge/readme.md

+Welcome to the Automation Coding challenge.
+Please read carefully the instructions and if you have any questions don't hesitate to ask.

 ### Instructions

 You need to create an automation project that mimics the below steps.
 Your project should maximize browser coverage and leverage the Behavior Driven Development Framework.